-Much has happened following SGC's announcement of Watts Rising's TCC award in 2018.
-From then through the close of the 2019-'20 fiscal year (June 30, 2020), project partners have refined plans, built both capacity and governance structures, and taken initial steps necessary to implement an ambitious, unprecedented climate action initiative.
-These early accomplishments are described in more detail below.
+Much has happened following SGC's announcement of Watts's TCC award in 2018.
+From that announcement through the close of the 2020-'21 fiscal year (June 30, 2021), a period of two and a half years, project partners have made considerable progress toward implementing an ambitious, unprecedented climate action initiative.